meetchopra-me/Site/README.md

-Here’s the updated README.md file with the Deployment section and Screenshots removed, as requested:

----

 🌟 Meet Chopra — Personal Website

 A sleek, dark-themed personal portfolio website to showcase skills, projects, and contact information.
 Built with HTML, CSS, and JavaScript.